Young Inspector Family Hub reports

 Report summary from the Young Inspectors on Newport Family Hub

-4 out of 7 of the young people said they understood the safety advice they were given and the other 3 did not feel they was given any advice but they all said that they felt safe in the building.
+4 out of 7 of the young people said they understood the safety advice they were given and the other 3 did not feel they were given any advice but they all said that they felt safe in the building.
 One inspector said that the outside area was safe because it had a fence around it so no one could get in or out except through the reception.

 All the young people said that the staff were friendly.
 One young person said “they are very friendly and helpful and provided us with a lot of information about what they do”